How to Watch the 2019 Total Lunar Eclipse and Supermoon Sunday Night

 Total lunar eclipses on average come about once a year; however, from Sunday night, Jan.
 20, through Monday morning, Jan.
 21, both the North and South American continents will get the see the sun, Earth, and moon line up perfectly to show the entirety of the eclipse for the first time in nearly two decades.
-This special event also just happens to coincide with the January 2019 supermoon.
+This special event also just happens to coincide with the January 2019 supermoon, which is now being called a Super Blood Wolf Moon.

 Assuming good weather conditions, the lunar eclipse has a potential viewing audience of billions.